Fraud Blocker

 What Is an RADT?

 A Registered Alcohol/Drug Technician (RADT) is an entry-level credential specific to California, allowing individuals to work in substance abuse treatment settings under the supervision of certified counselors.
-The RADT role blends technical support and compassionate care, making it ideal for those exploring long-term careers in behavioral health.
+Governed and issued by the California Consortium of Addiction Programs and Professionals (CCAPP), the RADT is formally recognized on the state’s Substance Use Disorder (SUD) career ladder.

 What Do RADTs Do?